m4c0/be-cpu/README.md

 ### BC - Compact and cheap

 This is will be smaller and containing less modules (or cheaper ones).
-All modules will be non-suitable for children under 4, because they will be tiny (1.35"/3.7cm large).
+All modules will be non-suitable for children under 4, because they will be tiny (1.35"/3.7cm wide).
 It provides building blocks to easily test high level architectures, while still being a good educational toy.